-Professional education requires attendance in virtual and in person classes, preclinical, and clinical settings.
+Professional education requires attendance in classroom, preclinical and clinical settings.
 The following behaviors are required to facilitate learning and communication.

 - 1. Arrive for class on time. - 2.
 Remain in class for the entire time period. - 3.
 Cell phones must be off or silent. - 4.
-Disruptive behaviors, including discussing inappropriate matters via a virtual class chat function, are not acceptable. - 5.
-Course directors may assign specific seating arrangements for classroom or examination events. - 6.
-Students must cooperate and follow faculty guidelines. - 7.
-Students are expected to conduct themselves in a mature, professional manner in all areas of the Campus as well as during any online course or school meeting.
+Disruptive behaviors are not acceptable. - 5.
+Course directors may assign specific seating arrangements for classroom or examination events.
+Students must cooperate and follow faculty guidelines. - 6.
+Students are expected to conduct themselves in a mature, professional manner in all areas of the campus.

-Adopted 6/95, Edited 8/04, 1/05, 05/08, 10/14, 08/16, 7/17, 7/18, 8/21
+Adopted 6/95, Edited 8/04, 1/05, 05/08, 10/14, 08/16, 7/17, 7/18